Jonathan Sacerdoti: Views on antisemitism and racism

-As a journalist and a campaigner, Sacerdoti has made many high-profile public statements about antisemitism and other forms of racism, as well as about the Holocaust.
-He has spoken about the racial persecution his father experienced as a child under the Italian racial laws, and written about the members of the Florentine Catholic Church who hid and saved his father as a child during the Shoah.
-He argues that true anti-racism requires individuals to act fairly to protect each other, using the example of the Catholic priests and nuns who saved his father's life: "When faced with the question of what our duty is as citizens of the world, each of us can choose to make a difference, just as they did."
+As a journalist and a campaigner, Sacerdoti has spoken extensively about antisemitism and other forms of racism, as well as about the Holocaust.
+He has spoken about the racial persecution his father experienced as a child under the Italian racial laws, and written about the members of the Catholic Church in Florence who hid and saved his father as a child during the Holocaust He argues that true anti-racism requires individuals to act fairly to protect each other, using the example of the Catholic priests and nuns who saved his father's life: "When faced with the question of what our duty is as citizens of the world, each of us can choose to make a difference, just as they did."

 He is critical of the use of the acronyms BAME and BIPOC because they exclude Jewish, Gypsy, Roma and Travellers of Irish Heritage groups, and because they create "linguistic opacity."

 He was critical of Whoopi Goldberg when she said on The View that the Holocaust was "not about race," calling her comments "absolute nonsense" and "outrageous".
 He questioned Goldberg's assertion that she was Jewish and argued against her use of a Jewish stage name, as well as her writing racist anti-black jokes for a white comedian to deliver in blackface.
-Sacerdoti has been critical of short-story and children's stories author Roald Dahl's anti-Jewish racism, suggesting that his "antisemitic attitudes were, and probably remain, widespread among some parts of British society."
+Sacerdoti has been critical of what he saw as the late short-story and children's stories author Roald Dahl's anti-Jewish racism, suggesting that his "antisemitic attitudes were, and probably remain, widespread among some parts of British society."

 He has written extensively about antisemitism in Arabic language TV broadcasts, as well as about positive interactions between Jews and Arabs in the Middle East.

-Pro-Israel activism
+Views on Israel

-Sacerdoti is a former Director of Public Affairs at the Zionist Federation.
-He is a staunch defender of Zionism in the United Kingdom, and has defended Israel against accusations of genocide, war crimes and apartheid.
-In 2010, for his support of Zionism, he was awarded the World Zionist Organization's Herzl Award.
+Sacerdoti has spoken publicly in defence of Israel against accusations of genocide, war crimes and apartheid.
+In 2010, he was awarded the World Zionist Organization's Herzl Award for his journalism covering Israel and the Middle East.

-In November 2024, he took part in a public debate at Oxford University organised by the students' union that asked whether or not "Israel is an apartheid state responsible for the genocide" of Palestinians.
-Arguing against the proposal, along with Sacerdoti, were British lawyer Natasha Hausdorff, Arab-Israeli activist Yoseph Haddad, and ex-Hamas member turned Israeli spy Mosab Hassan Yousef, while arguing in favor were author and activist Norman Finkelstein, Israeli-American activist and author Miko Peled, Palestinian-American author Susan Abulhawa, and Palestinian writer Mohammed El-Kurd.
-The debate, marked by significant heckling, ended with the union voting 278:59 in favor of the proposition.
+In November 2024, he took part in a public debate at the Oxford Union of the motion: “This house believes Israel is an apartheid state responsible for genocide”.
+Arguing against the proposal, along with Sacerdoti, were Natasha Hausdorff, Yoseph Haddad, and Mosab Hassan Yousef, while arguing in favour were Miko Peled, Susan Abulhawa, and Mohammed El-Kurd.
+The motion was passed with 278 votes in favour and 59 against.
+The debate was marked by significant heckling particularly during Sacerdoti's speech, and police investigation of some of the anti-Israel speeches.

+Other appearances

 Lectures

-Sacerdoti has spoken both as a keynote speaker and as a panelist at international conferences organised by Harvard University, National Chengchi University in Taiwan, the American University in Dubai and Keio University in Tokyo.
+Sacerdoti has spoken both as a keynote speaker and as a panellist at international conferences organised by Harvard University, National Chengchi University in Taiwan, the American University in Dubai and Keio University in Tokyo.
 He has given lectures on the nature of terrorism in Europe.
 Sacerdoti has also debated at the Oxford Union and Cambridge Union.